 Full Time for financial aid purposes is considered at least 12 credit hours per payment period.
 For Federal Student Aid and other education benefits a payment period/term will consist of two modules for Dental Assisting, HVAC/R, Medical Assisting, and Medical Coding Specialist.
 For the Welding program one payment period will consist of 3 modules.
 During the first academic year for Welding & Pipefitting a payment period consists of 3 modules.
 During the second academic year for Welding & Pipefitting a payment period consists of 2 modules.
 There will be two payment periods during the first academic year and one payment period during the second academic year.
 During the first academic year for Cosmetology a payment period consists of 450 clock hours.
-During the second academic year for Cosmetology a payment period consists of 300 clock hours.
-There will be two payment periods per academic year.
+During the second academic year.